 Which is the right approach?

 Nobody likes to read bad news about themselves or their families in the local newspaper, so it’s not unusual for court reporters and newspaper editors to come under pressure from those who feel that the publication of information could have a damaging impact on their lives.

 When I was a local newspaper reporter such pressure was common.

 But your job is to produce a fair and accurate report of proceedings, within the rules set down by the courts.

-The task you had been set by your editor that morning was to attend the court, read through the charge lists, select which hearings to cover, and report back.
+The task you had been set by your editor that morning was to attend the court, read through the charge lists, select which hearings to cover, cover them, then report back.

 It was not to discuss with relatives of any of the accused how reporting the facts as set out during the court proceedings might affect the lives of their loved ones.